Regulation of apoptosis by insulin and IGF-1

 An increase in the number of cells growing in cell culture is the result of two opposing effects: an increase in the number of cells that traverse the cell cycle and divide into two daughter cells (mitosis), or a decrease in the number of cells that die according to different modalities, the most prominent one being apoptosis, or both.

-Insulin and IGF-I are both capable of facilitating cell progression through the cell cycle, and of inhibiting apoptotic mechanisms.
+Insulin and IGF-I are capable of facilitating cell progression through the cell cycle and inhibiting apoptotic mechanisms.

-In this section we will review the mechanisms that control apoptosis, while regulation of the cell cycle is discussed in another section.
+This section will review the mechanisms that control apoptosis, while regulation of the cell cycle is discussed in another section.

 This mechanism of controlled cell deletion is common to all multicellular organisms.
 Cells undergo marked morphological changes: blebbing, cell shrinkage, nuclear fragmentation, chromatin condensation and chromosomal DNA fragmentation.
 Cells eventually split into small closed entities (apoptotic bodies) that can be phagocytosed by other cells, preventing the release of toxic cellular substances that may cause necrosis.
 Apoptosis is triggered by a variety of environmental stimuli, both physiological and pathological including stress.
 The intracellular mechanisms involved in apoptosis are very complex; while most proteins involved in the apoptotic network are known, much work remains to be done to unravel their interactions.

 Click below to complete the form to download the full article and subscribe to our newsletter.